Loara/HDLNext/DOC.md

 2. Wire types and constants

    In VHDL/Verilog every port/signal must have a type.
 Usually you would assign to a single wire connection a logical type that also handles a wide class of states other than `0` and `1`, for example: high impedance `Z`, uninitialized `U`, unknown/runtime error `X`, anything goes `-`.
 In VHDL you can use `std_logic`/`std_ulogic` type whereas in Verilag you can use `wire`.
-In this language such type is called `wire` like in Verilog.
+In this language such type is called `logic` like in Verilog.

-   Currently all the following constants have type `wire`:
+   Currently all the following constants have type `logic`:

    + <code>`0</code>: logic state 0;
    + <code>`1</code>: logic state 1;